Skip to content

 4. A comprehensive toolset.
 Switching between three different websites for merge, convert, and sign is not efficient.
 One platform should cover the full workflow.

-PDFGem: 28 Tools, Privacy-First, Completely Free
+PDFGem: 32 Active Tools, Privacy-First, Completely Free

 Here is what sets it apart: